 - Bath: Usually I have an Epsom salt bath, but I am out of salts so a nice soothing hot bath will have to do.
 Ease all those FM aches that have been so prevalent of late.
 There are so many ways to make this more relaxing of course.
 My preference is just to chill with some music.
 You can also you Magnesium Oil in a bath.

 - Reading: One thing that never fails to relax me and de-stress me is just getting lost in a really good book for a few hours.
+And when I am in a funk sometimes distraction is a very, very good idea.
+Reading fits the bill for that.

 - Hobbies: Hobbies like coloring, video games, knitting and so many more… in my case writing fiction.
 (I suppose reading would be in here too but since I consider that to be practically a food group I put it separately).
 I will spend some quality time with my me-ness and my hobby as this just makes me feel good.
 Mood booster for sure.
+And a distraction.
+Two for the price of one.

 - General self-care- I do things when I am in a funk like make sure I don’t spend all day in my pjs.
 Because it makes me feel mentally better to get dressed for the day.
 It is a thing I learned for depression and motivation… preparing for the day.
 So I ensure I do it when I am in a bit of a funk to ensure I don’t encourage any depressive habits.
 Like sleeping all day and other things that will make me feel bad.
 Part of my self-care is always mood maintenance.
-So I have things on my list like get up on time, get dressed, eat, write in my gratitude journal… things like that.
+So I have things on my list like get up on time, get dressed, eat, shower, write in my gratitude journal… things like that.

 - Journalling- When I am feeling particularly unwell and feel like the pain is getting to me and my mood is suffering I make an extra effort to work on my mood journalling.
 In my previous post, I expressed how my depression had me thinking some seriously negative thoughts.
 Well, these need to be worked out on paper so I can logically work through them.
 It basically goes something like this: Put down the situation the thought occurred.
 The thought itself.
 Feelings that came with it.
 The type of cognitive distortion it is.
 (Magnification, disqualifying the positive, jumping to conclusions and so forth.
 I have a list, but these can be found online or from your psychologist under cognitive therapy.)
 The more Realistic thought.
 And what the new feelings are now that you think about that new thought.
+I do a daily habit as well.
+Write down: 1 goal for the next day, 1 accomplishment of the current day (anything counts), 3 things I am grateful for, my mood and why I am in that mood and my pain level.

 So self-care for me means taking that time for myself to recharge and do things that I know will de-stress me.
 And doing things that are part of my health routine like meditation that I also know will help me relax.